Moribito: Guardian of the Spirit: Anime

 The series has been adapted into an anime television series, produced by Production I.G and directed by Kenji Kamiyama, which premiered in Japan on NHK from April 7, 2007.
 The anime runs 26 episodes and is based entirely on the first novel in the Guardian series, and greatly expands the midsection of the novel.

 At the Tokyo International Anime Fair 2007 in March, Geneon announced that they had acquired the license to the anime and Scholastic announced they had US distribution rights to the novels.
 After Geneon discontinued its US distribution division, the rights transferred to Media Blasters.
 The series premiered in the United States at 1:30 a.m.
 ET on August 24, 2008, on Cartoon Network's Adult Swim block, but was dropped from the schedule without warning or explanation on January 15, 2009, after two runs of the first ten episodes.
 On June 13, 2009, the series was back on Cartoon Network's Adult Swim block in the United States at 1:30 a.m.
 ET on Sundays, but was later moved to 2:30 a.m.
 ET, swapping it with Fullmetal Alchemist in November.
 Viz Media re-released the entire series on DVD and Blu-ray on August 26, 2014.
 It also aired on their digital broadcasting channel, Neon Alley January 17, 2014, until the channel's closure on May 6, 2016.
 In August 2020, Sentai Filmworks announced that they acquired the series for home video and digital release.

 The series feature two theme songs.
 The opening title is "Shine" by L'Arc-en-Ciel, while Sachi Tainaka performs "Itoshii Hito e" for the ending title.

-Taiga fantasy drama
+Taiga fantasy drama (television)

-The series has been adapted into a live-action taiga fantasy drama series by NHK, shot in 4K resolution.
+The series has been adapted into a live-action taiga fantasy drama television series by NHK, shot in 4K resolution.
 It stars Haruka Ayase as Balsa.
 Season one was shown in four episodes in March and April 2016.
 Season two was shown over nine episodes from January to March 2017.
 The third and final season was shown from November 2017 to January 2018, also over nine episodes.

+Musical

+A stage musical was produced at Nissay Theater in Tokyo in 2023, starring Rio Asumi as Balsa.
+It has been released on DVD.